Back to Business! Launch Your New Business With 10% Off — Start Now

 • Proof of Transaction: A commercial invoice is a legal document containing details about the sales transaction, including the product descriptions, quantity, and price.

 • Record keeping: A commercial invoice provides a record for both parties involved in the transaction that is useful for accounting and auditing purposes.
-It can also be used as evidence in cases of disputes.
+It can also be used as evidence in disputes.

 • Logistics management: A copy of a commercial invoice facilitates the shipping process, providing necessary details about the packages for the shipping agents.